mnlipp/osgi-getting-started/ProvidingAService.md

 As a convenience, `get` is prepended automatically if you specify a method that isn't found, so simply typing `bundle` results in the same output.

-By invoking method `getService` you can get a service reference to our new service.
+By invoking method `getServiceReference` you can get a service reference to our new service.
 Using this, you can get the service itself and invoke it.
 Finally, being a good citizen, you should release the service.